proveskit/Documentation/docs/quick_start/proves_quick_start.md

     <p align="center">Figure 2: An example VS Code Page Page</p>

     Learn more about VS Code [here](https://code.visualstudio.com).

+!!! sucess "A Working Knowledge of CircuitPython"
+    It is highly recommended that you get a fundemental understanding of how CircuitPython works before working with the PROVES Kit.
+CircuitPython is the easiest way to interface with and run tests on the hardware.

+    Check out the Adafruit CiruitPython [here](https://learn.adafruit.com/welcome-to-circuitpython/overview).

 Note that these recommendations are for Windows and MacOS users.
 We presume that if you’re joining us from Linux you probably have your own way of doing all of this.